MicrosoftDocs/winui-api/microsoft.ui.xaml.controls/navigationviewitem_isexpanded.md

 **true** if the tree node is expanded; otherwise, **false**.
 The default value is **false**.

+## -remarks

+This property is analogous to the [TreeViewItem.IsExpanded](https://docs.microsoft.com/uwp/api/Microsoft.UI.Xaml.Controls.TreeViewItem.IsExpanded?view=winui-2.3) property.

 ## -see-also
-This property is analogous to the [TreeViewItem.IsExpanded](https://docs.microsoft.com/uwp/api/Microsoft.UI.Xaml.Controls.TreeViewItem.IsExpanded?view=winui-2.3) property.

 ## -xaml-syntax